-The M155 windrower fuel system is equipped with primary (C) and secondary (D) screw-on cartridge type filters.
+The M205 windrower fuel system is equipped with primary (C) and secondary (D) screw-on cartridge type filters.
 The primary (C) filter is equipped with a separator that separates sediment and water from the fuel.

-Change both filters as follows every 500 hours of operation or every 6 months, whichever occurs first:
+Change both filters as follows every 500 hours of operation: